 We have limited experience in marketing, selling and distributing our products.
 Our BioMark and EP1 systems for genomic analysis were introduced for commercial sale in 2006 and 2008, respectively.
-Our Access Array system for sample preparation was introduced for commercial sale in 2009.
+Our Access Array system for sample preparation was introduced for commercial sale in 2009, and our BioMark HD system for genomic analysis was introduced for commercial sale in 2011.
 We may not be able to market, sell and distribute our products effectively enough to support our planned growth.